-Financial aid eligibility is calculated based on the information provided on the Free Application for Federal Student Aid (FAFSA).
-Income, assets and other information reported on the FAFSA is evaluated using a formula called Federal Methodology as set by Congress.
-The formula assumes that previous year’s income and assets as of the day of the filing of the FAFSA are good predictors of a family’s financial strength.
+Financial aid eligibility is calculated based on the information provided on the Free Application for Federal Student Aid (FAFSA) and CSS Profile.
+Income and asset information is evaluated using a formula called Federal Methodology as set by Congress.
+The formula assumes that previous year’s income, assets, and family size are good predictors of a family’s financial strength.
 Based on this assumption, financial aid eligibility is determined using previous year income information.
 However, the Department of Education gives Student Financial Services the authority to use Professional Judgment on a case by case basis to adjust elements in the federal need analysis to take into consideration a family’s special circumstances.

-A family must submit an Appeal for Reconsideration along with all required supporting documents in order to initiate a review of their special circumstances.
-The Student Financial Services Appeal Committee may not review appeals until after a given semester begins.
-Therefore, you should always plan to have an alternative method of payment in place until your appeal can be reviewed.
+Supporting documentation must be provided when an Appeal for Reconsideration is submitted.
+The Student Financial Services Appeal Committee anticipates it will begin reviews for the academic year no earlier than September.
+Therefore, it is important that you determine alternative methods of payment for fall and spring of the academic year until your Appeal can be considered.
 The student and/or parent(s) have the primary responsible for any financial obligation that may exist prior to the completion of the review process.

-For more detailed information about the conditions under which an appeal can be filed, please contact Student Financial Services directly to consult with a service representative.
+For more detailed information about the conditions under which an appeal can be filed, please visit our Appeals for Reconsideration page.

 Students who wish to withdraw, drop out, are dismissed, or take a leave of absence from the University should begin the process by contacting their School of enrollment.
 The withdrawal process may vary by School, so start with the website for each individual school or check with the Record in UREG.
 SFS has also created a resource for students leaving the University.
-Once the process has been initiated by the student with their school, the school will notify the University Registrar and then Student Financial Services for Student Accounts and Financial Aid.
+Once the process has been initiated by the student with their school, the school will notify the University Registrar and then Student Financial Services for student account and financial aid purposes.

 For students who are not receiving any Title IV federal financial aid in the semester from which they are withdrawing, please refer to the University’s Tuition and Fee Adjustment Policy for information about what funds may be returned to the student.